Phoenix

 - Lack of informed consent.
 A patient should be properly informed of all the risks and benefits that a surgical procedure may offer, so he or she can give informed consent.
 A failure to get informed consent may be a form of malpractice.

 Accidentally nicking an artery can lead to bleeding or preventable health complications.
-Failing to property maintain a sterile environment can cause fatal infections.
+Failing to properly maintain a sterile environment can cause fatal infections.
 Leaving a sponge inside the body cavity can cause serious problems months or years later.
-If you or a loved one sustained injury, illness, or died after a surgery and you suspect malpractice, seek experienced counsel.

-Contact a Phoenix surgical error attorney at (602) 900-9483 to see how we can help.
+Contact our Phoenix surgical error attorneys at Cullan & Cullan today at (602) 900-9483 to see how we can help.